KB User's Guide - Documents Tab - Image Guidelines

-- Don't take screenshots of a huge window if you're only interested in one button unless you are trying to show the user where to find that one button on the screen.
+- Don't take screenshots of an over-sized window if you're only interested in one button, unless you're trying to show the user where to find that one button on the screen.
 Crop out the part of the scrren you want to highlightbolster it with detailed text.

-- Make sure to save as PNG or JPG or GIF.
+- Save images in formats of PNG or JPG or GIF.

 - Give your screenshots descriptive names.
 If your screenshots are named kb4643_01, kb4643_02, etc, it will be very confusing to make edits to the document and/or screenshots.

 - Make sure the document makes sense even without the screenshots.
-Screenshots are supposed to add to the document, your document should be fully comprehensible without them.
+Screenshots are supposed to enhance the text of an existing document.
+Your document should be fully comprehensible without them.

-- This is a bad screenshot because it's far too big for the information it contains and the rounded rectangle is too tight on the text.
+- This is a poor choice for a screenshot because it's far too big for the information it contains and the rounded rectangle is too tight on the text.

 - This is an okay screenshot because the rounded rectangle is just right but the image is a bit big, however, there is exessive whitespace.

-- This is a good screenshot because the rounded rectangle is just right and the image size is just right for the content.
+- This is a better screenshot because the rounded rectangle is just right and the image size is just right for the content.